 ABSTRACT

-Aims It is well known worldwide that the lifespan of the people has increased and that patients undergoing dialysis are getting elderly.
-In countries such as the US and the UK, the cost of treating these patients has already been raised, as much of the health budget is spent on dialysis.
+Aims It is well established that life expectancy has increased globally, leading to a growing proportion of elderly patients requiring dialysis. known worldwide that the lifespan of the people has increased and that patients undergoing dialysis are getting elderly.
+In countries such as the US and the UK, the cost of managing these patients has risen substantially, as a significant portion of healthcare expenditure is allocated to dialysis treatment. treating these patients has already been raised, as much of the health budget is spent on dialysis.

-Methodology and Material The survival of 69 elderly patients (> 80 years old), aged 80-96 years old, at the beginning of dialysis, who were treated in a hemodialysis unit from 2004-2019, was studied prospectively.
+Methodology and Material The survival of 69 elderly patients (> 80 years aged 80-96 years old, at the beginning of dialysis, who were treated in a hemodialysis unit from 2004-2019, was studied prospectively.

 Results Initially it is worth noting that the overall survival of patients was very good [those over 85 at the beginning of hemodialysis had a median survival of 12 months (range 1-75 months), while those under 85 had a survival of 18.5 months (range 1-120 months)].
 Patients under the age of 85 showed statistically significantly lower serum C-reactive protein levels in comparison to those over the age of 85, without this fact playing any role in survival.

+Overall patient survival was favorable.
+Participants aged ≥85 years at the initiation of hemodialysis had a median survival of 12 months (range: 1–75 months), whereas those aged <85 years had a median survival of 18.5 months (range: 1–120 months).
+Serum C-reactive protein (CRP) levels were significantly lower among patients younger than 85 years compared with those aged 85 years or older; however, this difference was not associated with survival outcomes.

 Over fifty two percent (52.2%) of patients under 85 years old described their quality of life as good, while the corresponding percentage in the group over 85 was only 21.7%.
 Smoking, hypertension and diabetes mellitus were not found to affect survival, while cardiovascular disease as cause of chronic kidney disease was positively correlated with the risk of death.

+A total of 52.2% of patients younger than 85 years reported a good quality of life, compared with 21.7% of those aged 85 years or older.
+Smoking status, hypertension, and diabetes mellitus were not significantly associated with survival.
+In contrast, cardiovascular disease as the underlying cause of chronic kidney disease showed a positive correlation with increased mortality risk.

 Conclusions Our study shows that the survival of the elderly dialyzed patients is very good, with a good quality of life in a very large percentage of them.
-Perhaps in the future there should be no discussion about whether to start hemodialysis to the elderly, as they increase progressively and it is not making sense to deprive life of someone who can live with dignity, sometimes for too many years.
+Perhaps in the future there should be no discussion about whether to start hemodialysis to in the elderly, as they increase progressively and it is not making sense to deprive life of someone who can live with dignity, sometimes for too many more years.
+Our study demonstrates that elderly patients undergoing hemodialysis have favorable survival outcomes and maintain a good quality of life in a considerable proportion of cases.
+These findings suggest that the initiation of hemodialysis in elderly individuals should not be discouraged solely based on age, as many can continue to live with dignity and satisfactory well-being for several years.

 Key Words: